-The deadline for registration is February 22.
+The deadline for registration is Friday, Feb.
+28 at 5 p.m.
 After the deadline, you will receive an email notifying you of any available openings for the challenges, should they not fill up, and you may submit additional names.
 They will be filled on a first-come, first-serve basis.

 You can register by filling out the art challenge registration form.

 The art challenges are hands-on competitions that will take place throughout the morning of the event.
 Students must register for the art challenges in advance so that adequate materials will be available.
-The number of students allowed per challenge, per school, is limited in order to provide a quality, rewarding experience for everyone (see attached Art Challenge Registration form).
+The number of students allowed per challenge, per school, is limited in order to provide a quality, rewarding experience for everyone.

 Art Masterpiece Chalk Mural Challenge: Each school team will have the opportunity to create an image (maximum size 3-foot by 5-foot) of an art history idea with a modern interpretation.
 Teams will be made up of three to five students.
 Participants may bring a sketch of the planned mural and art reproductions of the original artwork.
 Media used will be chalk on brown craft paper.
 LIMIT: This event will be limited to 3 teams per school.
 Evaluation criteria: Easily identifiable as an artwork from the past; image is updated to contemporary images, ideas or thought.
 (Reference: See the updated examples of Grant Wood’s American Gothic.)
 Duration: Session one and two.

-NEW Handbuilding Challenge: Individual participants will use 3 pounds of clay to create a handbuilt sculpture from an assigned topic that will be given at the beginning of this session.
+Handbuilding Challenge: Participants will use 3 pounds of clay to create a handbuilt sculpture from an assigned topic that will be given at the beginning of this session.
 The Evaluation criteria include the following: resembles the topic assigned, viewable from all angles, and finished appearance/high craftsmanship.
 Duration: Session one.

-Wire Sculpture Challenge: Individual participants will create wire sculpture images by bending and shaping wire.
+Wire Sculpture Challenge: Participants will create wire sculpture images by bending and shaping wire.
 The content will be assigned at the beginning of the challenge.
 Evaluation criteria: Strongly resembles the object depicted; made of one continuous line of wire.
 (Reference: Alexander Calder’s circus figures) Duration: Session one.

-Ad Layout Computer Challenge: Individual participants will be provided graphics and text to build a layout for an ad using any of the following programs, Photoshop, Illustrator, Indesign and Word.
+Digital Challenge: Students will be provided graphics and text to build a layout for an ad using any of the following programs, Photoshop, Illustrator, Indesign and Word.
 Students will be given 55 minutes to construct the ad using the design principles to build visual hierarchy.
 Evaluation criteria: Size, placement and boldness of text establishes a visual hierarchy.
 Arrangement of text and graphics demonstrates successful use of compositional elements and principles.
 Duration: Session one or two.

-Theme Mural Challenge: Teams of 3 to 5 members will be given a theme for their mural at the beginning of the competition.
+Theme Mural Relay: Teams will be given a theme for their mural at the beginning of the competition.
 Teams will be made up of three to five students.
-Media used will be chalk on brown craft paper.
+Team members will take turns drawing portions of the composition as directed by card instructions.
+Media: Colored chalk.
 Evaluation criteria: Most organized composition; separate parts fit together as a cohesive whole.
 Duration: Session one or two.

 Drawn Logo Design Challenge: Individual participants are given a prompt at the beginning of the challenge, individual participants will draw a logo to meet specific content.
 Using a brainstorming process, participants will design 9 sketches, then select the best option and draw it with care as a final design.
 Media: pencil.
 Evaluation Criteria: Originality (not a typical response), Craftsmanship (carefully drawn) Content: (includes the required details).
 Duration: Session one.

-NEW Photography Challenge: Individual participants will use their cell phone to photograph a specific assigned topic to be completed during the session.
-Participates MUST have INSTAGRAM and LAYOUT from INSTAGRAM COLLAGE preloaded on their wireless smart phone before the challenge begins.
+Photography Challenge: Participants will use their cell phone to photograph a specific assigned topic to be completed during the session.
+Participants MUST have INSTAGRAM and LAYOUT from INSTAGRAM COLLAGE preloaded on their phone before the challenge begins.
 The Evaluation criteria include the following: images represent the assignment, the photos use the principles and elements in composition and the image is in focus.
 Duration: Session one.

-NEW Sketchbook Challenge: Individual participants will be given a list of items to sketch in sketchbook style.
-The evaluation criteria include the following: the objects are recognizable, completed number of sketches, some detail is added to the sketch.
+Sketchbook Challenge: Participants will be given a list of items to sketch in sketchbook style.
+Participants will draw as many of these items during the session as they can.
+The Evaluation criteria include the following: the objects are recognizable, completed the most sketched, some detail is added to the sketch.
 Session two.